 As WWI ends, a shell shocked veteran (Ronald Colman) with amnesia walks away from the hospital where he has been recuperating.
 Although he has no memory of who he is, he falls in love with a music hall entertainer (Greer Garson).
 Together they build a new life with him as a struggling writer.
 But one day, his memory comes back.
 Based on the novel by James Hilton (LOST HORIZON) and directed by Mervyn LeRoy.
 This is one of the great movie romances of 1940s cinema.
 Surprisingly so since Colman and Garson are probably the most passionless movie stars of their era.
 Oh sure, it's hokey but done with such aplomb that one swallows the balderdash willingly.
 The film gets the full MGM treatment, first class all the way.
 The film also contains one of the most surprising twists at the halfway point which changes the film considerably.
 In the novel, the twist doesn't come until the last page which wouldn't work on film.
 Its sentimental romanticism isn't everyone's cup of tea (Pauline Kael detested the movie) but it's the kind of film if seen early in one's life stays with you forever.
 With Susan Peters, Philip Dorn, Una O'Connor, Margaret Wycherly, Henry Travers, Ian Wolfe and Elisabeth Risdon.

-After leaving the hospital after a racing crack up, a race car driver (Carroll Baker) recuperates at the villa of her ex-husband (Jean Sorel) at the invitation of his current wife (Anna Proclemer).
+Leaving the hospital after a racing crack up, a race car driver (Carroll Baker) recuperates at the villa of her ex-husband (Jean Sorel) at the invitation of his current wife (Anna Proclemer).
 The ex-wife had tried to kill the husband during their marriage and now the current wife suggests working in tandem to finish the job.
 But there's a more complicated and diabolical plan afoot.
 Directed by Umberto Lenzi, this Italian giallo offers up a rather clever thriller with twists and turns and though it's easy to guess where it will end up, it's those nifty twists and turns that make the journey worthwhile.
-Handsomely shot by Guglielmo Mancori on the beautiful island of Majorca, I saw the Italian cut which means Baker is dubbed into Italian (her lips are clearly speaking English) and her distinctive voice is missed.
+Handsomely shot by Guglielmo Mancori on the beautiful island of Majorca.
+I watched the English language cut which allowed me to hear Baker's distinctive voice.
+In the original Italian cut, Baker's voice is dubbed into Italian (her lips are clearly speaking English) by an Italian actress.
 The film is often confused with the same director's ORGASMO which also starred Baker because that film was retitled PARANOIA for its U.S. release.
 With Marina Coffa, Luis Davila and Alberto Dalbes.

 After her brother (Lyman Williams) dies, a young woman (Carole Lombard) seeks the counsel of a spiritualist (Alan Dinehart).
 A woman (Vivienne Osborne) is executed for the murder of her three lovers.
 It won't be long before these two seemingly separate incidents connect with each other.
 Victor Halperin directed the cult horror film WHITE ZOMBIE the year before and SUPERNATURAL was the film that followed.
 Lombard was not yet the popular screwball comedienne she is best known for.
 That would come the following year with TWENTIETH CENTURY.
 Here some forty years before THE EXORCIST, Lombard is possessed but there are no special effects or spinning heads.
 Lombard accomplishes it entirely by her acting, body language and vocal intonation.
 It's rather slow moving but it's very brief, just a little over an hour long.
 It may creak a bit but I found it highly watchable, more for Lombard than anything else.
 With Randolph Scott, H.B.
 Warner, William Farnum and Beryl Mercer.